-&lt;sup>14 There is no explicit provision in legislation requiring the value of export sales related to MF generation to be credited back to ratepayers to offset the cost of supply from Muskrat Falls.
-However, the current Government has indicated that export sales will be used to mitigate potential increases in electricity rates.
-See letter from the Premier to the Minister of Natural Resources dated December 14, 2015.
+There is no explicit provision in legislation requiring the value of export sales related to MF generation to be credited back to ratepayers to offset the cost of supply from Muskrat Falls.
+However, the current Government has

-&lt;sup>15 See Article 3.1(c) on page 25 of 76 of the MF PPA.
+15 See Article 3.1(c) on page 25 of 76 of the MF PPA.

-&lt;sup>16 See Article 4.5(d), page 34 of 67 of the MF PPA.
+16 See Article 4.5(d), page 34 of 67 of the MF PPA.

-&lt;sup>17 Based on a comparison of average unit costs derived from Attachment 1 (Row, 4) of the Cost of Service Methodology Review Report filed March 31, 2016 and the Marginal Cost Report, Part II, Table 1 on page 4.
+17 Based on a comparison of average unit costs derived from Attachment 1 (Row, 4) of the Cost of Service Methodology Review Report filed March 31, 2016 and the Marginal Cost Report, Part II, Table 1 on page 4.
 The average embedded cost will change when the MF Project costs are updated.

-Aside from decisions about rate structure and pricing, the issue arises as to whether there should be a requirement for the financial impact of customer load variations to be dealt with in a supply cost recovery mechanism.
+- 1 Aside from decisions about rate structure and pricing, the issue arises as to whether there - 2 should be a requirement for the financial impact of customer load variations to be dealt with in - 3 a supply cost recovery mechanism.
+18